Introduction

 Section titled “The Sequence”You will complete the following five milestones in order:

-- Minecraft Ops 1: Manual EC2 Server (AWS Academy)
+- Ops 1: Manual Minecraft Server

 Each assignment builds on the last.
 You are expected to carry forward working artifacts and improve them rather than starting over.